masaun/shared-trove-on-liquity/README.md

 $ ganache-cli -d --fork https://kovan.infura.io/v3/{YOUR INFURA KEY}@{BLOCK_NUMBER}
 ```
 (※ `-d` option is the option in order to be able to use same address on Ganache-CLI every time)
+(※ Please stop and re-start if an error of `"Returned error: project ID does not have access to archive state"` is displayed)

 <br>